• Contact Bill Ribbans

 In 2005, he was appointed Visiting Professor in Surgical Sciences to the University of Northampton and to a full personal Chair in Sports Medicine in 2010.
 Bill was Medical Director of the Chris Moody Rehabilitation Centre at Moulton College from its inception in 2012 until 2020.

 Bill is also involved with a number of local and national sporting organisations.
-He has acted as Chief Medical Officer to Northamptonshire County Cricket Club since 2012.
-In the past, he has been Honorary Orthopaedic Surgeon to the English National Ballet, Northampton Saints and Northampton Town FC.
+He has been Honorary Orthopaedic Surgeon to the English National Ballet, Northampton Saints and Northampton Town FC.
+He worked with Northamptonshire County Cricket for 29 years – the last 12 as their Chief Medical Officer.
 He has worked closely with England Rugby and British Athletics.

 In 2021, Bill decided to stop undertaking surgery.
 However, he has continued with his out-patient clinics for orthopaedic and sports medicine problems.
 His clinics remain busy with many referrals for second opinions (from patients and colleagues) and with many patients travelling from all over the country.